For those who are lucky to have a garden, perhaps you’re dreaming of one day being able to afford a garden greenhouse.

-Also take care to follow regulated buffer zones where construction of certain extensions or greenhouses is not possible at a certain distance from your neighbors’ properties and public land.
+Also take care to follow regulated buffer zones.
+In some places, construction of extensions or greenhouses is not possible at a certain distance both from your neighbors’ properties and from public land.

-- Usually stipulated distances are of 12 feet or more between greenhouse and fence separating lots, but this is subject to local zoning ordinances which must be verified beforehand.
+- Usually stipulated distances are of 12 feet or more between greenhouse and fence separating lots.
+This is subject to local zoning ordinances which must be verified beforehand.

 Doors and greenhouse ventilation